Amazon data center guru questions logic of Apple’s solar farm

 Source | Permalink | Email this | Comments

-You can follow iPhoneFirmware.com on Twitter or join our Facebook fan page to keep updated on the latest jailbreak and unlock news.
+You can follow iPhoneFirmware.com on Twitter or join our Facebook page to keep yourself updated on all the latest from Apple and the Web.